European Road Charging Reports

 Major Stakeholders Former European Studies on Road Charging

-RAIN RFID Technology components The RAIN Alliance European Road Charging Working Group
+RAIN Technology components The RAIN Alliance European Road Charging Working Group

 Road Charging applications Impact assessment of the Directive